datoviz/datoviz/docs/api.md

 DvzShape dvz_shape_polygon(  // returns: the shape
-    uint32_t count,  // the number of points along the polygon border dvec2* points,  // the points 2D coordinates cvec4 color,  // the polygon color
+    uint32_t count,  // the number of points along the polygon border dvec2* points,  // the points 2D coordinates DvzColor color,  // the polygon color
 )
 ```